 5 tips for making yourself accessible:

-You have decided where you sit on the in skills model, you know how active or passive you need to be to create new opportunity for yourself and you have updated your profile to help maximise your potential and saleability.
-Here is five steps to ensure your making yourself discoverable and taking advantage of every opportunity that comes your way.
+You have decided where you sit in the skills model, you know how active or passive you need to be to create a new opportunity for yourself and you have updated your profile to help maximise your potential and saleability.
+Here are five steps to ensure you're making yourself discoverable and taking advantage of every opportunity that comes your way.

 1. Build your online brand